jon-cheng/leagueintel/README.md

 to pre-built pandas pipelines, preventing the confident hallucinations that plague naive text-to-SQL implementations.
 Under the hood, the semantic layer (views, well-documented schema descriptions) guides the LLM queries.

-Here some examples from my fantasy football league, manager names are anonymized with US Presidents:
+Here are some example questions from my fantasy football league, manager names are anonymized with US Presidents:

 #### Simple question
 > _"what was the highest scoring game ever?"_